csj199813/A2Net_ECPE/README.md

 ## Joint Alignment of Multi-Task Feature and Label Spaces for Emotion Cause Pair Extraction
 This repository contains the code of the official implementation for the paper: Joint Alignment of Multi-Task Feature and Label Spaces for Emotion Cause Pair Extraction.
 The paper has been accepted to appear at Coling 2022.
+Some code is based on [Rank-Emotion-Cause](https://github.com/Determined22/Rank-Emotion-Cause), and [Partition Filter Network](https://github.com/Coopercoppers/PFN).

 ## Requirements
 * CUDA：11.4